jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Naming Your Function Files

-**The objective function and the constraint function should be given the same name, but should be saved to different directories**.
+**The file name of your objective or constraint function must be given the same name as the function**.
 For example, both functions above should be saved as **hsf18.m**.

 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.

-You need to supply the names of the objective and constraint functions to your SNOBFit object as follows
+You need to supply the names of the objective and constraint functions to your SNOBFit object as follows:
 ```
 snobfit_object.fcn = 'hsf18'      % objective function
 snobfit_object.softfcn = 'hsf18'  % constraint function